CSS-Electronics/canedge-grafana-backend/README.md

 # Grafana-Backend - Visualize CANedge CAN/LIN Data in Dashboards [LEGACY]

-**This project is now LEGACY and not supported - we recommend using one of our other dashboard integrations**
+**This project is now LEGACY and not supported - we recommend using our [Grafana-Athena](https://www.csselectronics.com/pages/telematics-dashboard-open-source) integration.**

 This project enables easy dashboard visualization of log files from the [CANedge](https://www.csselectronics.com/pages/can-bus-hardware-products) CAN/LIN data logger.